lolzio5/Team05-RISCV-Final/doc/Lolézio/LolézioVMStatement.md

 I believe another aspect where I was crucial in the team is in terms of organising meetings and spreading work.
 Attempting to find times that were ideal for everyone, I actively made the team meet more often, so we could discuss next steps, debug together, and assign the work equally and efficiently.
 Despite facing numerous hurdles, I attempted to keep the team as positive as possible, congratulating for work well done, and showing support and help at roadblocks.
 <br>

+Finally, the extensive documentation I kept of all modules I implemented made it easy for my teammates to understand and work with what I had produced.
+This also greatly helped me in my writing of the entire section describing the implementation of the Single Cycle CPU.

 ### Reflection
 <br>